How to unregister all installed service workers in Chrome

 URL: https://twitter.com/stefanjudis

-The page also includes actions for every service worker and unregister is one of these.
+The page also includes actions for every service worker including an unregister

-Ingvar Stepayan advised that you can quickly run a single JS command in the console to get rid of them all.
+To avoid clicking all the button manually, you can inspect the markup and quickly run a single JS command in the console to get rid of them all.

 It's good to know that this page exists. :)